 If an applicant’s request for deferment is granted, the following conditions must be adhered to:

-- Applicant must submit any and all official documents (i.e. transcripts, test scores, etc.) no later than September 15 in order to confirm the offer of admission is still valid for the term the applicant has been admitted.
+- Applicant must submit any and all official documents (i.e. transcripts, test scores, etc.) by all deadlines.
 For freshman applicants, the final official high school transcript must include a graduation date.

 - Freshman applicants must maintain their application status of freshman by not attending another college or university.
 The University of California defines a freshman applicant as, an applicant who is currently in high school or has graduated from high school but has not enrolled in a regular (non-summer) session at a college or university.
-If you've completed college courses during high school (through summer after graduation), you're still considered a freshman applicant (http://admission.universityofcalifornia.edu/freshman/)
+If you have completed college courses during high school (through summer after graduation), you are still considered a freshman applicant.

 - Admission into a specific major after deferment cannot be guaranteed due to changes in selectivity from one term to another, or possible changes to the transfer requirements.